What we hope to achieve

-We want our leaders to pledge to ensure that by the year 2021, anyone in the UK who has ADHD can have timely access to quality treatment and support.
+Our goal is for health and education leaders to pledge to ensure that by the year 2025, anyone in the UK who has ADHD can have timely access to quality treatment and support.

 Our voices are being ignored, and that’s why we need the pressure of the wider general public to help us fight our corner.